Last Updated on August 25, 2023 by Suzie Wilson

 Common sense tells you the larger your down payment, the lower your monthly payments.
 Plus, it will make it easier to get approved for a mortgage.
 However, if you have a lower dollar amount than a 20% down payment for a primary residence, you may still be able to obtain a mortgage.
 However, you’ll probably need to pay monthly private mortgage insurance (PMI).

-In addition to saving for a down payment, you should also ensure your finances are in good order before you start looking for homes.
+In addition to saving for a house down payment, you should also ensure your finances are in good order before you start looking for homes.
 This requirement means paying off your debts and building up your credit score.

 Usually, the greater your credit score, the better the interest rate you’ll qualify for on your mortgage.
 Therefore, your FICO credit score is a significant factor in determining your mortgage rates.
 A good credit score is generally considered to be anything above 700.
 You may still qualify for a house mortgage if your score is below that, but it will probably come with a higher interest rate.
 For example, a perfect score of 800 may have a 0.5% to 1.0% lower mortgage rate than a person with a score less than 700.